isaac0804/DDPM/README.md

 # Denoising Diffusion Probabilistic Method

-Implementation of DDPM in pytorch referencing https://huggingface.co/blog/annotated-diffusion
+Implementation of DDPM in pytorch referencing [The Annotated Diffusion Model](https://huggingface.co/blog/annotated-diffusion).

 The backbone will be ConvNeXT for now, but it can be changed to any other architecture.